pauldotyu/moaw/workshops/pre03-aks/workshop.md

 <div class="important" data-title="Important">

-> Be sure to delete the pods so that we don't waste cluster resources.
+> Before we move on, be sure to delete all pods so that we don't waste cluster resources.

 </div>